Changing the Game: Strategies to Help Your Sales Team Differentiate Themselves

 Being able to differentiate in today’s market, where most suppliers look the same, requires creating a unique offering that represents unexpected business value to your customer.

 In this webinar, we will explore how to differentiate yourself from the perspective of the customer’s experience with your offering.
 Specifically, you will learn how your customers identify a need, shop for and use the solution, and finally stop using your product or service.
 We will leverage this understanding of the customer experience to go beyond the expected and deliver a solution that has higher value to the customer.

 In this webcast, we will:

 - Examine how you define differentiation that goes beyond the expected

 - Understand how to create a view of the customer’s experience from purchase to usage of your product/service

 - Discover new areas of competitive differentiation the customer truly values, even if they had not articulated the need

 About Michael Leimbach, Ph.D.

 Michael Leimbach, Ph.D., is Vice President of Global Research and Development for Wilson Learning Worldwide.
-With over 30 years in the field, Dr. Leimbach provides leadership for researching and designing Wilson Learning’s diagnostic, learning, and sales performance capabilities and has managed major research studies in sales, leadership, and organizational effectiveness.
+With more than 35 years in the field, Dr. Leimbach provides leadership for researching and designing Wilson Learning’s diagnostic, learning, and sales performance capabilities and has managed major research studies in sales, leadership, and organizational effectiveness.
 He also developed Wilson Learning’s impact evaluation capability and return on investment models.
-Dr. Leimbach has served as a research consultant for a wide variety of global client organizations, is Editor-in-Chief for a major professional journal and serves on the ISO Technical Committee on Quality Standards for Learning Service Providers.
-Dr. Leimbach has authored six books, published over 100 professional articles, and is a frequent speaker at national and global conferences.
+Dr. Leimbach has served as a research consultant for a wide variety of global client organizations, is Editor-in-Chief for a major professional journal, and serves on the ISO Technical Committee on Quality Standards for Learning Service Providers.
+Dr. Leimbach has coauthored four books, published more than 100 professional articles, and is a frequent speaker at national and global conferences.